How To Measure The Value Of A Handshake: Update

-How To Measure The Value Of A Handshake17-Nov-2017
+How To Measure The Value Of A Handshake: Update06-Jun-2019

 Making in-event meeting logistics more efficient

 Initially, SummitSync sought to address the problem of finding and meeting with prospects at events by introducing a universal networking application.
-The app, still in use, lets attendees discover, message, connect, and meet with prospects at over 55,000 conferences and events.
-It also transfers meeting details to the user’s corporate CRM automatically.
+Over time the app evolved into a cloud platform that uses machine learning to help users identify prospects to target via Account- Based Marketing (ABM), easily schedule and manage meetings, and product better follow-up and ROI tracking.
+It also transfers meeting details in real-time to the user’s corporate CRM automatically.

 Adding metrics and data to meeting scheduling

-Giving corporate event marketers what they want
+Giving corporate event marketers what they really want

 For so long, chief marketing officers have been in a tug of war between digital and event-marketing channels.
 Digital marketing is measurable, but not very personal.
 Event marketing is personal, but not very measurable.
 SummitSync settles the argument by “extending the marketing stack from its digital root to an offline component,” Corrigan says.

-Corporate marketers reportedly invest about 21 percent of their budgets (300 billion dollars per year) in live events.
-They do so because, despite all of the tools and marketing platforms that connect buyers and sellers digitally, “human beings still want to sit in a room and talk to each other to do business, Corrigan says.
+Corporate marketers invest about 21 percent of their budgets (300 billion dollars per year) in live events.
+They do so because, despite all of the digital tools and marketing platforms that connect buyers and sellers digitally, “human beings still want to sit in a room and talk to each other to do business, Corrigan says.
 SummitSync lets them have their digital cake and meetings too.